-1.15 Intangible assets - research and development
+1.15 Intangible assets

-Research expenditure, undertaken with the prospect of gaining new scientific or technical knowledge and understanding, is charged to income in the year in which it is incurred.
-Internal development expenditure, whereby research findings are applied to a plan for the production of new or substantially improved products or processes, is charged to income in the year in which it is incurred unless it meets the recognition criteria of IAS 38 'Intangible Assets' which are;
+Research and development

-- the development costs can be measured reliably; - the project is technically and commercially feasible; - the Group intends to and has sufficient resources to complete the project; - the Group has the ability to use or sell the resulting technology; and
+Research expenditure, undertaken with the prospect of gaining new scientific or technical knowledge and understanding, is charged to the income statement in the year in which it is incurred.
+Internal development expenditure, whereby research findings are applied to a plan for the production of new or substantially improved products or processes, is charged to the income statement in the year in which it is incurred unless it meets the recognition criteria of IAS 38 'Intangible Assets' which are;

-• the resulting technology will generate probable future economic benefits.
+- the development costs can be measured reliably; - the project is technically and commercially feasible; - the Group intends to and has sufficient resources to complete the project; - the Group has the ability to use or sell the resulting technology; and - the resulting technology will generate probable future economic benefits.

 Measurement uncertainties over economic benefits generally mean that such criteria are not met.
 Where, however, the recognition criteria are met, intangible assets are capitalised and amortised over their useful economic lives from product launch.
+The useful economic life of assets is assessed by reference to both previous product launches of the Group and also comparable launches within similar industries.
 Intangible assets relating to products in development are subject to impairment testing at each balance sheet date or earlier upon indication of impairment.
 Any impairment losses are written off immediately to the income statement in operating expenses.